A hidden cost of selling your Mexican home might lay in the 'exchange rate effect'—although worthwhile tax allowances are available to residents

 UDIs were introduced as an inflation-protected unit to address a banking crisis in 1995, and are still used today for mortgages, bonds, and some financial calculations

-When you sell your Mexican property, there are some selling costs and taxes you need to account for, and pay
+When you sell your Mexican residential property, there are some selling costs, and taxes and tax allowances you need to account for as part of the transaction

 Following the negotiations and voting over plans for next year’s budget, the Mexican government has announced a number of tax changes that are to go into effect in 2014 . . .